Description of the county in 1885

-The wills of some Scottish soldiers and airmen, 1857 -1964, are held by the National Archives of Scotland.
+The wills of some Scottish soldiers and airmen, 1857 -1964, are held by the National Records of Scotland.

 Scots who owned goods or investments in England were supposed to have their wills proved in England as well as Scotland.
 Wills proved before 1858 at the Prerogative Court of Canterbury are held at The National Archives, Kew.
 There are also has a few Scots listed in the Death Duty registers.
 From 1858, the annual National Probate Calendars need to be consulted.
 There are online copies for 1858-1966 at Ancestry.co.uk.

 Many wills can be found in the collections of Deeds deposited in various courts.
-Worth searching for Wigtownshire are the Wigtown Sheriff Court Registers of Deeds held by the National Archives of Scotland.
+Worth searching for Wigtownshire are the Wigtown Sheriff Court Registers of Deeds held by the National Records of Scotland.

 Services of Heirs: see Land & Property above.